ByKsTv/Everything/Windows/Software/mpv/README.md

 ## Summery

+1. mpv will wait for untill you copy a url and then it will play it.
 1. YouTube videos will be marked as watched on `youtube.com`
 1. mpv will ALT+TAB when 1 seconds remained to the end of the video.
 1. mpv will delete videos when 15 seconds remained to the end of the video (You might want to delete this script).